Akshaynbhat/ZT-IP-Dashboard/docs/paper/nist-mapping.md

 ## Conclusion
 NIST SP 800-207 provides a framework for implementing Zero Trust by emphasizing continuous verification, least-privilege access, and continuous monitoring.
 These principles help organizations strengthen security, reduce unauthorized access, and better protect critical resources and sensitive data.

+## Project Mapping
+The proposed AI-Powered Zero Trust Security Dashboard applies NIST SP 800-207 principles by continuously verifying users and devices, enforcing least-privilege access, and monitoring activities in real time.
+Features such as UEBA, anomaly detection, dynamic trust scoring, and adaptive access control align with the Zero Trust model to protect intellectual property and detect insider threats.